Deglobeal/alx-airbnb-project-documentation/features-and-functionalities/Readme.md

 - Search for properties by location, date, and price
 - View property details and availability
 - Book a selected property
-- View/cancel upcoming or past bookings
+- View/cancel upcoming or past booking

 #### Host Actions:
 - View booking requests